-LUNCH PERIODS - In order for students to come to the library during 3rd block lunch, they must follow this procedure: Come to the library before the start of 3rd block; show their school ID to obtain a pass; eat lunch in the cafeteria; show the pass to the lunch duty teacher; come directly to the library; and then submit the pass to the Librarian.
+LUNCH PERIODS - In order for students to come to the library during period 5, they must follow this procedure: Come to the library before the start of period 5; show their school ID to obtain a pass; eat lunch in the cafeteria; show the pass to the lunch duty teacher; come directly to the library; and then submit the pass to the Librarian.

 Students may borrow books and other materials for two weeks at a time; these can be renewed.
 Lost and damaged items must be paid for so materials can be replaced.
 For a more detailed list of library rules and procedures, please refer to the OHS library homepage.
+Food and drink are not allowed in the library.